Rainandray-netizen/QuotesOnDev/readme.md

 ## Technology Used

-This Project involved the use of HTML, CSS, Javascript, Wordpress, Jquery, REST api, and SASS.
+This Project involved the use of PHP, HTML, CSS, Javascript, Wordpress, Jquery, REST api, and SASS.

+## What I learned

+This site was a great way to learn to use api's, something I have wanted to learn to use for some time now.
+The interaction with wordpress can sometimes be frustrating, especially when custom fields are involved, but overall I think this project works as intented.
+Be on the lookout for my bonus quote!

 ### Author